-However, this can’t be just a top-down process for it to succeed.
+However, this must be more than just a top-down process for it to succeed.

 Teams and individual contributors need to have the opportunity to get involved, have their say, and buy into the whole process.
 This is a great way to avoid blind spots and build fairness into the entire process.

-After planning is done, you should be looking at a roadmap ready to be implemented in the next quarters.
-Plus, everyone will know what performance expectations they’re trying to fulfill and how they’ll be evaluated.
+After planning, you should look at a roadmap ready to be implemented in the following quarters.
+Plus, everyone will know what performance expectations they're trying to fulfill and how they'll be evaluated.

 |Learn how to fast-track results using the OKR framework.|